 This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Actual results could differ materially from those set forth in the forward-looking statements.
-Certain factors that might cause such a difference are discussed in this annual report on Form 10-K, including in the section entitled "Risk Factors."
+The reader may find discussions containing such forward-looking statements in the material set forth under "Management's Discussion and Analysis of Financial Conditions and Results of Operations" as well as elsewhere in this Annual Report on Form 10-K. Certain factors that might cause such a difference are discussed in this annual report on Form 10-K, including in the section entitled "Risk Factors."

 When used in this report, the terms "Mercury," "we," "our," "us," and "the Company" refer to Mercury Systems, Inc. and its consolidated subsidiaries, except where the context otherwise requires or as otherwise indicated.
 The term "fiscal" with respect to a year refers to the period from July 1 to June 30.
-For example, fiscal 2017 refers to the period from July 1, 2016 to June 30, 2017.
+For example, fiscal 2018 refers to the period from July 1, 2017 to June 30, 2018.